PowerShell/PSResourceGet/help/Find-PSResource.md

 ```

 ### -Repository
-Specifies one or more repository names to search.
+Specifies one or more repository names to search, which can include wildcard.
 If not specified, search will include all currently registered repositories, in order of highest priority, until a repository is found that contains the package.

 ```yaml